 - Clinical practice principles

-Once certification has been attained, aides can choose to further their academic qualifications by enrolling for a nursing degree at a top accredited school.
+Once certification has been attained, patient care technicians can choose to further their academic qualifications by enrolling for a nursing degree at a top accredited school.